pgEdge/cli/cli/doc/cluster.md

 ## COMMANDS
     COMMAND is one of the following:
-     define-remote       # Create a template for a json config file for a remote cluster. init                # Initialize a cluster from json definition file of existing nodes. add-db              # Add a database to an existing cluster and cross wire it together. remove              # Remove a test cluster from json definition file of existing nodes. command             # Run ./pgedge commands on one or all nodes. app-install         # Install test application [ pgbench | northwind ]. app-remove          # Remove test application from cluster.
+     json-template       # Create a template for a Cluster Configuration JSON file. json-validate       # Validate a Cluster Configuration JSON file init                # Initialize a cluster via Cluster Configuration JSON file. replication-begin   # Add all tables in the database to replication on every node replication-check   # Print replication status on every node add-db              # Add a database to an existing pgEdge cluster. remove              # Remove a test cluster.
+     command             # Run ./pgedge commands on one or all nodes. app-install         # Install test application [ pgbench | northwind ]. app-remove          # Remove test application from cluster.